Iloilo City: Late 20th and early 21st centuries

-The city’s power distribution system underwent a major change in 2019.
+The city's power distribution system underwent a major change in 2019.
 MORE Electric and Power Corporation (MORE Power), owned by Spanish-Filipino billionaire Enrique K. Razon, took over operations from the long-standing Panay Electric Company (PECO).
 MORE Power introduced modern power services, including the installation of an underground cabling system, starting with Calle Real in downtown Iloilo City.

-In 2021-2023, the city underwent a rehabilitation and beautification works for its public squares — Jaro Plaza, Plaza Libertad, La Paz Plaza, Mandurriao Plaza, Arevalo Plaza, and Molo Plaza; restoration of heritage structures like Jaro Belfry; renovation of districts public markets; and upgrading of Iloilo Central Market and Iloilo Terminal Market into market malls through public-private partnership with SM Prime Holdings.
+In 2021–2023, the city underwent a rehabilitation and beautification works for its public squares — Jaro Plaza, Plaza Libertad, La Paz Plaza, Mandurriao Plaza, Arevalo Plaza, and Molo Plaza; restoration of heritage structures like Jaro Belfry; renovation of districts public markets; and upgrading of Iloilo Central Market and Iloilo Terminal Market into market malls through public-private partnership with SM Prime Holdings.

 Jaro Plaza after its major rehabilitation, with the restored Jaro Belfry in the background.

 In 2023, Iloilo City was recognized as the Philippines' first UNESCO Creative of Gastronomy.
-In 2024, the Calle Real Heritage Zone collectively under the "The Sugar Cultural Landscape of Negros and Panay Islands", has been included in the UNESCO World Heritage Site Tentative List.
+In 2024, the Calle Real Heritage Zone collectively under "The Sugar Cultural Landscape of Negros and Panay Islands", has been included in the UNESCO World Heritage Site Tentative List.
 In the same year on May 8, 2024, the Hinilawod Epic Chant Recordings housed at the Henry Luce III Library of Central Philippine University has been inscribed in the UNESCO Memory of the World Register, which marked Iloilo City's 2nd UNESCO inscription after the UNESCO Creative of Gastronomy.

 In 2024, the Iloilo Commercial Port Complex was granted to International Container Terminal Services, Inc. (ICTSI) for development and management.
 Renamed the Visayas Container Terminal, the project aimed to modernize the facility and expand its international connectivity, further enhance trade and economic growth in the central Philippines.